Is a ceramic coating thick like glass?

 Quick answer: No. A ceramic coating is microscopically thin -- more like a hard clear varnish than a sheet of glass.
 It will not add visible thickness or hide defects; any mirror finish you see comes from machine polishing before the coating goes on.

 A ceramic coating is not a thick, glass-like shell.
-Once cured it is only about 0.5 to 2 microns thick (500 to 2,000 nanometres) -- far thinner than a human hair, which is typically 70,000 to 100,000 nm wide.
+Once cured it is only about 0.5 to 2 microns thick (500 to 2,000 nanometres); far thinner than a human hair, which is typically 70,000 to 100,000 nm wide.
+To put that in everyday terms, a sheet of kitchen cling film is roughly 10 microns, so a coating is a fraction of even that.
 Yet despite being paper-thin, it does more than most people expect.

 Optical clarity is the other trick.
-You cannot see the coating itself -- it is invisible to the naked eye -- but what you do see is sharper reflections and deeper gloss, because the coating evens out micro-irregularities and lets light pass more cleanly through the finish.
+You cannot see the coating itself; it is invisible to the naked eye.
+What you do see is sharper reflections and deeper gloss, because the coating evens out micro-irregularities and lets light pass more cleanly through the finish.
 Customers sometimes expect to see a thick, shiny layer like varnish; when they do not, they worry nothing was applied.
-The payoff is subtler: the paint simply looks better, clearer and more refined.
+We have had cars come back a week after collection with the owner convinced "it has worn off already" -- it has not, they simply expected to feel a film that was never there in the first place.
+The payoff is subtler: the paint looks better, clearer and more refined.
 You see the results, not the layer.

 Where the "glass-like" description comes from